Tiitan/GlassSystem/README.md

 # Glass system

-The glass system is inspired by Receiver 2: On impact, a 2D pattern is clipped on the glass surface. this list of lines is then converted to a list of polygons (shards), finally the list of polygon is used to build the new meshes and gameobjects.
+The glass system is inspired by Receiver 2: On impact, a 2D pattern is clipped on the glass surface. this list of lines is then converted to a list of polygons (shards), finally the list of polygon is used to build the new meshes and game objects.

 Contrary to other fracture packages that breaks arbitrary 3D volumes. this package is specialized in realistically shattering 2D windows.
 Moreover it is focused on simulating Annealed Glass which is standard non-security glass.

 There is a glass prefab ready to be shattered.
-The break function takes a world impact position and an origin vector. for physic, use the velocity of the incoming object, for raycast use the raycast direction, the vector magnitude is the impact strengh.
+The break function takes a world impact position and an origin vector. for physic, use the velocity of the incoming object, for raycast use the raycast direction, the vector magnitude is the impact strength.

 This package focus on annealed glass.
 It would be very inefficient to make a Tempered glass pattern (The thousand of small pebbles kind), because each shard geometry is built individually and their meshes are unique.
 It is better to create a particle effect that will use instancing for this kind of glass.
 It is also a bad choice for laminated glass (The kind that breaks without falling, like tesla's cybertruck), here a simple shader would be more suited, with a dynamic additive impact texture. because it is more efficient and because break lines overlap on laminated glass which is impossible with this package.

 ## Features
 - The glass shards can recursively break.
-- The glass transform can be scaled and have any thickness for conveniant level design.
+- The glass transform can be scaled and have any thickness for convenient level design.
 - randomized array of hand-crafted fracture pattern, randomly rotated.
 - UV0 is propagated to the shards to allow consistent textures.
 - The shard velocity is inherited from it's parent when it detach (TODO).